small-tech/jsdb/README.md

 </script>
 ```

-__Note:__ Version 1 of the JSDF format, in the earlier CommonJS version of JSDB, used a [UMD](https://github.com/umdjs/umd)-style declaration.
-Please use the 1.x branch of if that’s what you’d prefer.)
+__Note:__ This is version 2.0 of the JSDF format.
+Version 1.0 of the format was used in the earlier (CommonJS) version of JSDB and contained a [UMD](https://github.com/umdjs/umd)-style declaration.
+Please use the `jsdf-1.0` branch if that’s what you’d prefer but that branch will see no further development.
+Migrating from version 1.0 to 2.0 is simple but is not handled automatically for you by JSDB for performance reasons.
+For a basic example, see [examples/jsdf-version-1.0-to-version-2.0-migration](https://github.com/small-tech/jsdb/tree/esm/examples/jsdf-version-1.0-to-version-2.0-migration).)

 ## Supported and unsupported data types.